samfitgen/trgen/docs/Sustained_Power_Build-High_Volume.md

 **Description**:

-> Monadnock +5 consists of 2 sets of 3x4-minute VO2max intervals at 115% FTP
+> Monadnock +5 consists of 2 sets of 3x4-minute VO2max intervals at 115% FTP,
-> followed by 15 minutes at 65% FTP.
+> all followed by 15 minutes of Endurance riding at 65% FTP.
 >
-> Recoveries between intervals are 4 minutes long and they're 8 minutes long
+> Recoveries between intervals are 5 minutes long with a 10-minute recovery
-> between sets.
+> valley between sets.

 ### Wednesday